aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/_index.md

     // Change the value of one cell workbook.GetWorksheets().Get(0).GetCells().Get(u"A1").PutValue(u"newvalue");

-    // Re-calculate those formulas which depend on cell A1 workbook.CalculateFormula();
+    // Re‑calculate those formulas which depend on cell A1
+    workbook.CalculateFormula();

     Aspose::Cells::Cleanup();